rocky-linux/documentation/docs/books/lxd_server/30-appendix_a.md

 * comfortable at the command line
 * able to use a command line editor, such as `vi` or `nano` fluently
-* willing to install `snapd` in order to install LXD
+* willing to install `snapd` to install LXD
-* a desire for a stable testing environment that can be used every day or as needed
+* a need for a stable testing environment used every day or as needed
 * able to become root or have `sudo` privileges

 ## Installation